ManiGillier/glados/VM_Architecture_reference/VM_Architecture_reference.md

 ### Memory Layout

-The callstack is implemented as a contiguous array of frame records:\
+The callstack can be implemented as a contiguous array of frame records:\
-By default, the callstack is initialized as an **empty array**.
+By default, the callstack can be initialized as an **empty array**.

+Example implementation :
 - **Data type**: Array of tuples `[(PC, SP)]`
   - **PC** (Program Counter): Return address (next instruction after CALL)
   - **SP** (Stack Pointer): Stack state at call time